Claudia Wells: Leaving acting

+On December 19, 1991, Wells founded a Studio City, Los Angeles-based clothing store, Armani Wells, which she still owns and manages as of 2024.

 Return to acting

 After a lengthy absence, Wells returned to acting in 2011 with a small role in the independent science-fiction film, Alien Armageddon.

-The same year, Wells had the opportunity to reprise her role from Back to the Future 26 years after her last appearance in the series.
-She provided the voice of Jennifer Parker for Back to the Future: The Game.
-Wells announced that her next project would be a horror film titled Room & Board.
+The same year, Wells reprised her role from Back to the Future, 26 years after her last appearance in the series; she provided the voice of Jennifer Parker for Back to the Future: The Game.
+In 2012, Wells announced that her next project would be a horror film titled Room & Board.

+Personal life

+When she was 15, she became a born-again Christian and her faith helped her get through her mother's cancer diagnosis and death.

+Wells has a son, born circa 1995.